 For a full list of ingredients and specific amounts, please be sure to scroll down to the recipe card.
 These are just my notes on some of the ingredients we’ll be using.

-- Yellow onions.
+• Yellow onions.
 Vidalia onions are the best kind of onion to use for French onion soup.
-You can get away with white onions in a pinch if you really must.
+You can get away with white onions if you must.
 Definitely don’t use red onions.

-- Unsalted butter.
-Use unsalted butter so that you can control the amount of sodium in your food.
+• Unsalted butter.
 Salt is added separately while making this recipe, so if you use salted butter there’s a good chance your finished product will be too salty.

-- Swiss cheese.
-Most French onion soup recipes will use shredded Gruyere cheese, but I prefer to use slices of Swiss cheese.
-Why?
-Because I find that shredded cheese often falls off the bowls and burns onto the baking sheet as well as the sides of each bowl.
-I also don’t want to fuss with thinly slicing a block of Gruyere.
+• Swiss cheese.
+Most French onion soup recipes use shredded Gruyere cheese, but I prefer to use slices of Swiss cheese.
+I find that shredded cheese often falls off the bowls and burns onto the baking sheet as well as the sides of each bowl.
 A couple of slices of swiss cheese give you an even layer of melty cheese across the top of your soup.
-You can use Gruyere cheese if you prefer though.
 Emmental, Jarlsberg, or a combination of mozzarella and provolone also work well.

 Is This a Vegetarian French Onion Soup?